 What protection does title insurance provide against defects and hidden risks?

-Title insurance will pay for defending against any lawsuit attacking the title as insured, and will either clear up title problems or pay the insured's losses.
-For a one-time premium, an owner's title insurance policy remains in effect as long as the insured, or the insured's heirs, retain an interest in the property, or have any obligations under a warranty in any conveyance of it.
+Title insurance will either clear up title problems or pay the insured's losses for defending against any lawsuit attacking the title as insured.
+For a one-time premium, an owner's title insurance policy remains in effect as long as the insured, or insured's heirs, retain an interest in the property, or have any obligations under a warranty in any conveyance of it.
 Owner's title insurance, issued simultaneously with a loan policy, is the best title insurance value a property owner can get.

 Why do you need to buy title insurance again even though you purchased a policy when you first bought your property and there is no change in ownership?

 It's because a separate policy is needed by the lender insuring the validity of your mortgage when it is made.

 For as long as you own the property your mortgage is valid, but it doesn't ensure the new mortgage created when you refinance and it doesn't provide protection against events that may have transpired between the time you purchased and when it is refinanced.

 For example, you may have taken out a second mortgage on the property that could threaten the priority of the new lender's mortgage.
 Or, there could be legal judgments against you or a mechanic's lien against the property by a supplier who wasn't paid for home improvements.

 Lenders also insist on a new title policy because many mortgages are packaged as securities and sold to investors in the secondary mortgage market.
 Title insurance is the only practical way to provide the assurance investors demand and to ensure that the mortgages backing these securities are valid and enforceable.